Renaitre1111/poetic_re/POETIC_Rebuttal.md

 [2] ZINC 15 – Ligand Discovery for Everyone.
 Journal of Chemical Information and Modeling (JCIM), 2015.

-> Q10: I think the proposed method ...
-RL and RAG.
+> Q10: Unified framework for RL and RAG.

 A10: Thank you for your comment.
 We use the term "unified" to describe the deep algorithmic integration where reinforcement learning (RL) explicitly optimizes the utilization of retrieval-augmented generation (RAG) within a single conditional framework.
 In our pipeline, the RL policy is not merely appended after retrieval; rather, it is trained to generate molecules conditioned on the specific structural priors provided by the RAG prefix.
 This means the RL process is actively learning how to interpret and leverage the retrieved context to maximize property rewards.
 The gradient flow from the reward signal updates the model's attention to the retrieved exemplars, effectively "teaching" the language model to align its generation with the external structural guidance, which goes beyond a simple sequential combination of two independent modules.